Multi-sample analyses

 Min.
 1st Qu.
 Median Mean 3rd Qu.
 Max.

-The BCV plot allows us to investigate the relation between the Biological Coefficient of Variation and the Average log CPM for each gene.
+The BCV plot allows us to visualize the relationship between the Biological Coefficient of Variation and the Average log CPM for each gene.
 Additionally, the Common and Trend BCV are shown in red and blue.

 R